Regulatory compliance

 I worked in quality management for eight years.
-Quality assurance (QA) is crucial to chemistry, manufacturing, and controls (CMC) because QA departments ensure that all company activities align with regulatory standards and support the development of safe, effective, and high-quality products.
+Quality assurance (QA) is crucial to regulatory compliance and chemistry, manufacturing, and controls (CMC) because QA departments ensure that all company activities align with regulatory standards and support the development of safe, effective, and high-quality products.

 Additionally, I helped maintain validated systems critical for process development, scale-up, and commercial production.
 By working with product development teams, I ensured that scientific innovations were backed by compliance and quality, ultimately contributing to successful regulatory submissions and product marketing.